-Are you feeling exhausted, unhappy at work, feeling less capable at your job, or having sleepless nights worrying?
+Feeling exhausted, unhappy at work, less capable at your job?
+Maybe sleepless nights worrying?
 These could be the first signs of burnout.

-Burnout comes from the combination of a stressful job, lifestyle, and the way we feel.
-If you throw in thought patterns, such as perfectionism or pessimism, this added pressure can result in a tipping point for wellbeing.
+Burnout comes from a combination of job stress, lifestyle, and how we feel.
+Throw in thought patterns, like perfectionism or pessimism, this added pressure can result in a tipping point for wellbeing.

-- Physical symptoms: chronic stress may lead to physical symptoms, like headaches or stomach aches or intestinal issues.
+- Physical symptoms: chronic stress can show as headaches, stomach aches or intestinal issues.

-- Emotional exhaustion: burnout can cause people to feel drained, unable to cope, and tired.
-They often lack the energy to get their work done.
+- Emotional exhaustion: feeling drained, unable to cope, and tired, or lack the energy to get work done.

-- Reduced performance: burnout mainly affects everyday tasks at work – or in the home, for example when someone is also caring for a loved one.
+- Reduced performance: affecting everyday tasks at work or in the home, e.g. when also caring for someone.

-People with burnout don't always have depression, but some of the symptoms are the same.
-This includes extreme exhaustion, feeling down, and reduced performance, while some of the specific symptoms of depression include low self-esteem and hopelessness.
-Before self-diagnosing depression, The Charity for Civil Servants would encourage you to speak to your GP.
+Burnout doesn't always mean depression, but some symptoms are the same: extreme exhaustion, feeling down, and reduced performance.
+While depression specific symptoms include low self-esteem and hopelessness.
+Before self-diagnosing depression, speak to your GP.